EKlatt/2021-AVR-IDE-GCC-11/User-Manual.md

 I called the above tools "toolchain" located in folder "toolchain".<br>
 The advantage of "Zak Kemble's" edition is the presence of all<br>
-needed tools like AVRDUDE and Make.exe.<br>
+needed tools like AVRDUDE and Make.<br>

 **Programmer's Notepad 2**<br>
 As Editor I choosed portable Programmer's Notepad.<br>